josuem4918/Movie-Ranking-Project/README.md

 # Movie-Ranking-Project
-Utilizing the Heading, Paragraph, & Void Elements of HTML to create a simple ranking list of movies that I like.
+Using HTML's Heading, Paragraph, and Void elements to create a simple ranking list of my favorite movies.